Provider's Terms of Service

 8. Fees and Payment

 8.1 Fees.
 Client shall pay Provider the fees for Software Services and, if applicable, Professional Services, as set forth in the applicable Order Form (“Fees”) in accordance with this 8.

 8.2 Taxes.
 All Fees and other amounts payable by Client under this Terms of Service are exclusive of taxes and similar assessments.
 Without limiting the foregoing, Client is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Client hereunder, other than any taxes imposed on Provider’s income.

 8.3 Payment.
 Client shall pay all Fees within thirty (30) days after the date of the invoice therefor.
-Client shall make all payments hereunder in US dollars by ACH or wire transfer to the account set forth below or such other address or account as Provider may specify in writing from time to time.
+Client shall make all payments hereunder in US dollars by ACH or wire transfer.

 8.4 Late Payment.
 If Client fails to make any payment when due then, in addition to all other remedies that may be available:

 a) Provider may charge interest on the past due amount at the rate of 1.5% per month/ calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable Law;

 b) Client shall reimburse Provider for all costs incurred by Provider in collecting any late payments or interest, including attorneys’ fees, court costs, and collection agency fees; and

 c) If such failure continues for thirty (30) days following written notice thereof, Provider may suspend performance of the Software Services until all past due amounts and interest thereon have been paid, without incurring any obligation or liability to Client or any other Person by reason of such suspension.